mihaildono/padawan-project/youngling/introduction.md

 </details>

 ## Conditional statements
-We make choices based on if something is truth(true) or a lie(false).
+We make choices based on if something is a truth(true) or a lie(false).
 In a classroom if you have more 50% correct answers you pass the exam, otherwise you would fail it.
 ```js
 const correctAnswerPercentage = 0.5